mala-project/mala/docs/source/advanced_usage/predictions.rst

 Currently, there is no direct GPU acceleration for the total energy calculation.
-For smaller calculations, this is unproblematic, but it can become a problem for systems of even moderate size.
+For smaller calculations, this is unproblematic, but it can become an issue for systems of even moderate size.
 To alleviate this problem, MALA provides an optimized total energy calculation routine which utilizes a Gaussian representation of atomic positions.
-In this algorithm, most of the computational overhead of the total energy calculation is offloaded to the computation of this Gaussian representation, which is realized via LAMMPS and can therefore be accelerated as outlined above.
+In this algorithm, most of the computational overhead of the total energy calculation is offloaded to the computation of this Gaussian representation.
+This calculation is realized via LAMMPS and can therefore be GPU accelerated (parallelized) in the same fashion as the bispectrum descriptor calculation.
 Simply activate this option via

     .. code-block:: python

         parameters.descriptors.use_atomic_density_energy_formula = True

-The Gaussian representation algorithm is describe in the publication `Predicting electronic structures at any length scale with machine learning <doi.org/10.1038/s41524-023-01070-z>`_
+The Gaussian representation algorithm is describe in the publication `Predicting electronic structures at any length scale with machine learning <doi.org/10.1038/s41524-023-01070-z>`_.

+.. _production_parallel:

-Parallel predictions on CPUs
+Parallel predictions
-****************************

-Since GPU usage is currently limited to one GPU at a time, predictions for ten- to hundreds of thousands of atoms rely on the usage of a large number of CPUs.
-Just like with GPU acceleration, nothing about the general inference workflow has to be changed.
-Simply enable MPI usage in MALA
+********************

+MALA predictions may be run on a large number of processing units, either CPU or GPU.
+To do so, simply enable MPI usage in MALA

       .. code-block:: python

             parameters.use_mpi = True

-Please be aware that GPU and MPI usage are mutually exclusive for inference at the moment.
-Once MPI is activated, you can start the MPI aware Python script with a large number of CPUs to simulate materials at large length scales.
+Once MPI is activated, you can start the MPI aware Python script using ``mpirun``, ``srun`` or whichever MPI wrapper is used on your machine.

-By default, MALA can only operate with a number of CPUs by which the z-dimension of the inference grid can be evenly divided, since the Quantum ESPRESSO backend of MALA by default only divides data along the z-dimension.
+By default, MALA can only operate with a number of processes by which the z-dimension of the inference grid can be evenly divided, since the Quantum ESPRESSO backend of MALA by default only divides data along the z-dimension.
-If you, e.g., have an inference grid of ``[200,200,200]`` points, you can use a maximum of 200 CPUs.
+If you, e.g., have an inference grid of ``[200,200,200]`` points, you can use a maximum of 200 ranks.
 Using, e.g., 224 CPUs will lead to an error.

 Parallelization can further be made more efficient by also enabling splitting in the y-dimension.
 This is done by setting the parameter